Introduction to Transformers: an NLP Perspective: Applications

-An alternative encoding architecture is the two-stream architecture, as shown in Figure \ref{fig:transformer-st-architectures} (c).
-Like the decoupled encoder architecture, this architecture has a speech encoder and a text encoder, but the two encoders work in parallel rather than in sequence \citep{ye-etal:2021end}.
-The speech encoder takes acoustic features as input and the text encoder takes tokens (or their embeddings) as input.
-A third encoder, called \textbf{shared encoder}, integrates the outputs from both the speech and text encoders, merging the representations from the two modalities.
+An alternative encoding architecture is the two-stream architecture, as shown in Figure~\ref{fig:transformer-st-architectures}(c).
+Like the decoupled encoder architecture, this architecture has a speech encoder and a text encoder, but the two encoders work in parallel rather than in sequence~\citep{ye-etal:2021end}.
+The speech encoder takes acoustic features as input, and the text encoder takes tokens (or their embeddings) as input.
+A third encoder, called the \textbf{shared encoder}, integrates the outputs from both the speech and text encoders, merging the representations from the two modalities.
 This two-stream architecture is flexible because it provides multiple ways to train S2T translation models.
 A common approach is to train each branch individually.
-For example, if we mask the speech encoder, then the model will transform into a machine translation model which can be trained using bilingual texts.
-Conversely, if we mask the text encoder, then we can train the model as a standard S2T translation model.
+For example, if we mask the speech encoder, the model will transform into a machine translation model which can be trained using bilingual texts.
+Conversely, if we mask the text encoder, we can train the model as a standard S2T translation model.
 For inference, the text encoder can be dropped, and the speech input is modeled using the speech encoder and the shared encoder.

-In deep learning, training is often related to architecture design.
-Here, we have data in two modalities and two languages, and so we can develop multiple supervision signals for multi-task learning of S2T translation models.
-A widely used method is to introduce ASR-related loss into the training of speech encoders.
+In deep learning, training is often intertwined with architecture design.
+Because we are dealing with data in two modalities and two languages, we can develop multiple supervision signals for the multi-task learning of S2T translation models.
+A widely used method is to introduce an ASR-related loss into the training of speech encoders.
 For example, in the decoupled encoder model, a classifier can be constructed based on the output from the speech encoder.
 By minimizing the connectionist temporal classification (CTC) loss for this classifier, the speech encoder can be optimized in a manner similar to ASR.
 In general, training S2T translation models is challenging because speech-to-text aligned data is scarce.
-Among typical responses to this challenge are data augmentation, pre-training, knowledge distillation with machine translation, and so on.
-However, an in-depth discussion of these methods goes beyond the scope of this discussion on Transformers.
-The interested reader can refer to a recent survey on speech translation for more information \citep{xu-etal:2023recent}.
+Typical responses to this challenge include data augmentation, pre-training, knowledge distillation with machine translation, and so on.
+However, an in-depth discussion of these methods goes beyond the scope of this section on Transformers.
+Interested readers can refer to a recent survey on speech translation for more detailed information~\citep{xu-etal:2023recent}.